joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 * Bacula    (backup)            [https://www.bacula.org/](https://www.bacula.org/)

 Although Bitwarden and Bacula are legally open source software, there's a company that dominates the development process.
-Still in their domain, they are probably the one most mature free software solutions that you can find.
+Still in their domain, they are probably one of most mature free software solutions that you can find.

 Chocolatey:
 ```